Minimum

 Minimum viable product

 A minimum viable product (MVP) is a version of a product with just enough features to be usable by early customers who can then provide feedback for future product development.
 A focus on releasing an MVP means that developers potentially avoid lengthy and (possibly) unnecessary work.
 Instead, they iterate on working versions and respond to feedback, challenging and validating assumptions about a product's requirements.
 The term was coined and defined in 2001 by Frank Robinson and then popularized by Steve Blank and Eric Ries.
 It may also involve carrying out market analysis beforehand.
-The MVP is analogous to experimentation in the scientific method applied in the context of validating business hypotheses.
-It is utilized so that prospective entrepreneurs would know whether a given business idea would actually be viable and profitable by testing the assumptions behind a product or business idea.
-The concept can be used to validate a market need for a product and for incremental developments of an existing product.
-As it tests a potential business model to customers to see how the market would react, it is especially useful for new/startup companies who are more concerned with finding...
+The MVP is also a tool for reducing uncertainty in product development by enabling teams to test hypotheses about user behavior and market demand in real-world conditions.
+This approach emphasizes the importance of learning from early adopters and using their feedback to refine both the product and the underlying business model.
+By focusing on measurable outcomes, the MVP helps to identify which features or strategies are most likely to succeed, ensuring that resources are allocated effectively.
+The concept can be used to validate a market need for a product and for incremental developments of an existing...

 Definition from Wikipedia – Minimum viable product